 -

-Multiple pours: can be enjoyed up to 8-10 times
+Multiple infusions: enjoyable up to 8–10 times

-Western style (larger jug or filter mug)
+Western Style (larger pot or infuser mug)

-For a smooth, continuous experience
+For a soft, continuous experience

 -